Open Access

 One of the strategies promoted by the Open Access movement is the self-archiving of a research document, in the preprint, postprint or VoR version, as allowed by the publisher, in open access, institutional or disciplinary archives.

-The practice of self-archiving is accepted by most publishers: the Sherpa Romeo database is particularly useful for detecting publishers' policies and checking whether the document can be made public at the same time as the publication of the editorial version or after an embargo period.
+The practice of self-archiving is accepted by most publishers: the Open Policy Finder service is particularly useful for detecting publishers' policies and checking whether the document can be made public at the same time as the publication of the editorial version or after an embargo period.

 Self-archiving is convenient to authors because they make their work immediately available to the entire international scientific community, choosing the platform they prefer, and without paying APCs.
 Furthermore, texts are read by a wider audience and consequently are cited more than documents reserved for subscribers only.